Prostate Cancer Treatment Options

 The prostate cancer treatment option that’s right for you depends mainly on your age, the grade of the tumor (the Gleason score), the number of biopsy tissue samples that contain cancer cells, the stage of the cancer, your symptoms, and your general health.
 Your doctor can describe your treatment choices, the expected results of each, and the possible side effects.
 You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.

 You may choose active surveillance if the risks and possible side effects of treatment outweigh the possible benefits.
-Your doctor may suggest active surveillance if you’re diagnosed with early-stage prostate cancer that seems to be slowly growing.
-Your doctor may also offer this option if you are older or have other serious health problems.
+Your prostate cancer specialist may recommend active surveillance, also known as watchful waiting, if you’re diagnosed with early-stage prostate cancer that seems to be slowly growing.
+This option might also be suggested if you are older or have other serious health problems.

 Active surveillance avoids or delays the side effects of surgery and radiation therapy, but this choice has risks.
-For some men, it may reduce the chance to control cancer before it spreads.
+For some men, it may reduce the chance of controlling cancer before it spreads.
 Also, it may be harder to cope with surgery or radiation therapy when you’re older.

 If you choose active surveillance but grow concerned later, you should discuss your feelings with your doctor.
 Another approach is an option for most men.